500/6 Bizpoint 10

 1288-1296: Wiang Kum Kam is flooded every year – ponded water and sediment deposition is too difficult to manage.

 1293: Building of the reclining Buddha in the Haripunchai-built Wat Phra Non Nong Phueng temple in Wiang Kum Kam.
-The reclining Buddha is build to have spiritual control of the water of the adjacent Ping river.
+The reclining Buddha is build to have spiritual control of the water of the adjacent Ping (Hang) river.

 1296: Lanna capital is moved to Wiang Nopburi and renamed Chiang Mai.
 Wiang Kum Kam remains a satellite village used for commerce, religion and defense outpost.

-1336-1355: Wat Pan Sao, nowadays ruins in a more modern temple between Suan Dok and Ram Hospital was destroyed by a flood covering the area with 0.5 to 1.5m of sediments and debris
+1336-1355: Wat Pan Sao, nowadays ruins in a more modern temple between Suan Dok and Ram Hospital was destroyed by a flood covering the area with 0.5 to 1.5m of sediments and debris.

 1411±12: Last carbon-14 date obtained from the levee protecting Wiang Kum Kam.

-1412-1552: Range of years when the Ping avulsion could have occurred.
+1412-1552: Range of years when the Ping (Hang) avulsion could have occurred.

-1483±70 and 1477-1512 are the respective OSL and carbon-14 of the coarse sandy layer in the paleochannel next to Wiang Kum Kam.
+1483±70 and 1477-1512 are the respective OSL and C-14 dating of the coarse sandy layer in the paleochannel next to Wiang Kum Kam.

 1545: Intense earthquake causing damage to Maha Chedi Luang & Wat Phra Sing in Chiang Mai on the 28th of July.
 Unlikely here, but some avulsions were caused by seismic shifts and 1545 had significant rainfall.